 Sarah Evans has had over a hundred stories published in anthologies, magazines and online.
 Prizes have been awarded by, amongst others: Words and Women, Winston Fletcher, Stratford Literary Festival, Glass Woman and Rubery.
 Other publishing outlets include: the Bridport Prize, Unthank Books, Riptide and Best New Writing.
 She has also had work performed in London, Hong Kong and New York.

 Catharine Leggett’s short stories have appeared in the anthologies The Reading Place, Slow the Pace, The Empty Nest, Law & Disorder, Best New Writing 2014, as well as in the journals Room, Event, The New Quarterly, Canadian Author, and The Antigonish Review.
 Other stories have appeared online in paperbytes, Per Contra, and Margin: Exploring Modern Magical Realism, as well as on CBC Radio.
 She is a two-time finalist in the Columbus Creative Cooperative Great Novel Contest and the recipient of the Okanagan Fiction award.
-Her novel, The Way to Go Home, will be published by Urban Farmhouse Press and will appear in the spring of 2018.
+Her novel, The Way to Go Home, will be published by Urban Farmhouse Press and will appear in the fall of 2017.
 She lives in London, Ontario, Canada and taught creative writing in the continuing studies program for Western University.

 Joe Dornich is a PhD candidate in Texas Tech's creative writing program where he also serves as Managing Editor for Iron Horse Literary Review.
 Joe's stories have won contests with SCMLA, Fresher Writing, Master's Review, and Carve.